1889 (20th April)

 This six-month battle for control of the Russian city of Stalingrad ended with the defeat of the German army.

-Adolf Hitler’s health began to worsen.
-He suffered form headaches, insomnia and bowel problems.
+Adolf Hitler’s health began to fail.
+He suffered form headaches, insomnia and bowel problems and began taking a concoction of drugs to alleviate symptoms.

 1943 (25th July)